 Since the Council only has governmental funds/activities, the explanations provided above for the Statement of Activities regarding changes in net position also substantially explain the change in fund balance as shown on the Statement of Revenues, Expenditures and Changes in Fund Balance.

 General Fund Budgetary Highlights

-The original budgets were approved at the September 2021 Council meeting.
-There was an amendment.
+The original budgets were approved at the September 2023 Council meeting.
+There was an approved amendment, thereafter.

 Economic Factors and the Budget